A Steel Roof on a Wooden Shed

 Steel roof on a wooden shed: Cost

-The cost of the steel roof negates any hassle of getting someone in to re-do your felt roof, which to some people is enough to justify it.
-On a wholly personal aside here, I rarely encounter people in the store who are coming in to replace a wooden shed that has a steel roof; the vast majority of people replacing sheds all start off with the same line “we’ve a shed in the garden for the past x years – it owes us nothing at this stage, but the roof has fallen in and it’s falling apart now”.
+The steel roof means that it’s a one-and-done job.
+You don’t need to worry about getting someone in down the line to sort it out, which can be enough to justify it for some people.
+The felt roof means that you’ve more money in your wallet now.
+On a wholly personal aside here, I rarely encounter people in the store who are coming in to replace a wooden shed that has a steel roof; the vast majority of people replacing sheds all start off with the same line “we’ve a shed in the garden for the past x years – it owes us nothing at this stage, but the roof has fallen through and it’s falling apart now”.

 If cost isn’t a factor, the steel roof is better option.